What We Do

 Click here for the full, always-updated, choir calendar.
 Scroll down for info on how to subscribe to the calendar on your phone or Google account.

-Two weeks notice is required for excused absences.
+Two weeks notice is required for excused absences, except through illness.
 Tardiness counts as ½ an unexcused absence.
 Plan to arrive 10 minutes early so that you can begin on time (arrival at the appointed time = late).

 Occasionally schools or other activities present last-minute conflicts with the choir schedule.
 It is expected that “choir comes first” in these cases.